phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (sort xs & [comp])
 ```
 Returns a sorted array.
-If no comperator is supplied compare is used.
+If no comparator is supplied compare is used.

 ## `sort-by`